aronwalsh/aronwalsh.github.io/_posts/2023-01-15-applesilicon.md

 ## DFT: VASP

 I use a range of density functional theory (DFT) packages, but [VASP](https://www.vasp.at) is a robust standard.
-Thanks to [Alex](https://utf.github.io) for some of the tips used here.
-Taking the shiny 6.3.2, I untared the source code, and:
+Thanks to [Alex](https://utf.github.io) for some of the tips used in getting this to work.
+Taking the shiny 6.3.2 version, I untared the source code, and:

 {% highlight ruby %}
 cd vasp.6.3.2
 cp ./arch/makefile.include.gnu_omp makefile.include
 {% endhighlight %}

-Then, `makefile.include` needs some tweaking, including:
+`makefile.include` needs some tweaking, including:

-- Change all instances of 'gcc' to 'gcc-12' and 'g++' to 'g++-12'
+- Change all instances of `gcc` to `gcc-12` and `g++` to `g++-12`

 - Add `-Dqd_emulate` to `CPP_OPTIONS`

-and then a modification of the library links to point to the homebrew installations:
+and then modify the library links to point to the homebrew installation:

 - Set `SCALAPACK_ROOT ?= /opt/homebrew/`